-- The key here is to keep the end goal of a learner in mind.
+- Keep the end goal of a learner in mind.
 Ask yourself, what is the best way a learner can progress through courseware in a way that retains the information?

-- When ordering courses, make sure that the sequence is based off of a particular flow of knowledge stream that builds up towards a major theme.
+- When ordering courses, make sure that the sequence is based on a particular flow of knowledge stream that builds up towards a major theme.

 - Since this iteration of Playlist allows learners flexibility in progressing through courseware, relevance is definitely one thing to consider

 - Make sure you are building Playlists in a way that allows admins to organise their training programs.

 - Do not overwhelm your learners with many courses within a Playlist.
 We suggest a maximum of 6- 8 courses per Playlist.

 Q: Can you change the Playlist at any time?
 Are the changes reflected in real time?